jht9629-nyu/covid-19-data-stories-2023/README.md

 Students will participate in lectures, research, discussion groups, hands on design and build activities and group or individual projects.
 Students will be expected to dedicate at least 3 hours of work on weekly assignments in between sessions.

-**[Week 1: 01/23/23](Week1.md)** Structure, developement and components of the Covid-19 Impact Project.
+**[Week 1: 01/23/23](Week1.md)** Structure, development and components of the Covid-19 Impact Project.
 Historical and current examples of data visualization for social justice.
 How do open source data projects work and how can we use/contribute to open source data projects?
 Data literacy and accessible tools for data storytelling.
 <!-- Data for Community Driven Mourning and Memorialization.
 Assignment: impact of the pandemic on you or your community. -->

 **[Week 2: 01/30/23](Week2.md)** Lecture: Humanizing COVID-19 Data.
 More on open source data projects.
 Memorials, grief and mourning for mass death events.